(91205) 1998 US43

-' (provisional designation ') is a resonant trans-Neptunian object of the plutino group, located in the Kuiper belt in the outermost region of the Solar System.
+' is a resonant trans-Neptunian object of the plutino group, located in the Kuiper belt in the outermost region of the Solar System.
 The rather bluish body measures approximately 111 km in diameter.
 It was discovered on 22 October 1998, by American astronomer Marc Buie at the Kitt Peak National Observatory in the United States.

 Classification and orbit

 belongs to the plutino population, a large population of resonant trans-Neptunian objects named after the group's largest member, Pluto.
 Thus, is in a 2:3 orbital resonance with Neptune, orbiting the Sun twice for every three times Neptune does.

 It orbits the Sun with a semi-major axis of 39.06 AU, a perihelion of 33.9 AU, and an aphelion of 44.2 AU, completing an orbit once every 244 years and 2 months (89,179 days).
 Its orbit has an eccentricity of 0.13 and an inclination of 11° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation.
 Its orbit still has a fair amount of uncertainty.